marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Index.rst

 **What is this?**

-•  intended to be a help for developers to quickly find some interesting starting points when diving into a topic you are not familiar with
+•  intended to be of help for developers
-•  a collection of short information pointers, structured by topics
+•  quickly find some interesting starting points to new topics
-•  a collection of short information pointers, structured by topics
+•  a collection of pointers, structured by topics
-•  a collection of topics that are important in TYPO3 context
+•  give an idea about what topics are of interest in TYPO3 context
-•  a place to keep search results when doing internet research
+•  a place to keep search results
-•  a collection of links to content that somehow sticks out
+•  a curated list
-•  a time saver for you - hopefully
+•  a time saver for you - hopefully!

 .. // http://www.graphviz.org/doc/info/attrs.html